How Cloud-Based Editors Work

 - Network tab: Open your browser's developer tools (F12), switch to the Network tab, and process a file.
 If no requests are made carrying file data, processing is genuinely client-side.

-FastEdit passes both the network-tab test and the offline test.
+FastEdit's processing paths can be checked with both tests.
 You do not need to take anyone's word for it.